Stromberg90/football-manager-tools/README.md

 4. Using the Resource Archiver extract whichever archives you want to look at, the meshes are in simatchviewer and textures in simatchviewer-pc
 5. Working with the tools
 	- Standalone Viewer
 		1. Install the rust toolchain [rustup.rs](https://rustup.rs/)
+		2. Switch to the nightly toolchain using rustup
-		2. run `cargo run` inside the sia_viewer folder
+		3. run `cargo run` inside the sia_viewer folder
-		3. Program brings up a file dialog on startup, select a .sia file
+		4. Program brings up a file dialog on startup, select a .sia file
 	- Blender
 		1. Open Blender
 		2. Go to Edit->Preferences->Addons then the install button on the upper right corner and select the io_scene_sia folder